SkygearIO/guides/chat/cloud-event-hook/python.md

 ## Real Life Example: Push Notification
 The following example demonstrates push notification implementation with Skygear API and Skygear Chat event hook.
 Function `after_message_sent_hook` is called after a message is sent. `participants` and `message` are then deserialized with `deserialize_record`. `other_user_ids` and `notification` are evaluated from `participants` and `message` respectively.
-Lastly, `push_users` is called and participants' devices receive a notification.
+Lastly, `push_users` is called and participants' devices receive notifications.

 ```python
 from skygear.transmitter.encoding import deserialize_record